-- 87. Our draft decision is to make no increase to the base capex allowance that applies to Transpower's base capex expenditure adjustment incentive for the 2020-21 disclosure year. - 88.
-The base capex allowances that were set for each disclosure year in the Transpower IPP determination in November 2019 for this capex incentive in accordance with the Transpower Capital Expenditure Input Methodology Determination 2012 (Principal Determination) [2012] NZCC 2, as amended and consolidated as at 29 January 2020 (Transpower Capex IM) are for fungible pools of capital expenditure.30 - 89.
-Any forecast capital expenditure for TPM development for inclusion in the 'standard incentive rate base capex allowance' must be calculated on a comparable basis to the amount of \$222.9 million specified by clause 31.2.5 and Schedule C4 (columns 2 and 7) of the Transpower IPP determination, which excludes operating lease payments capitalised in accordance with the Transpower IM (ie, as for the IRIS opex allowance, the base capex allowance must be calculated on an expenditure basis rather than a commissioned basis).31 - 90.
-Transpower's actual expenditure for TPM development for the 2020-21 disclosure year of \$[5.0] million does not include any amounts that would be treated for financial reporting purposes and the Transpower IM as capital expenditure.
-No expenditure for this disclosure year meets the requirement of being capex and therefore no adjustment is required to the base capex allowance for Stage One of our reconsideration of the Transpower IPP determination for the costs of TPM development.
+- 87. Our decision is to make no increase to the base capex allowance that applies to Transpower's base capex expenditure adjustment incentive for the 2020-21 disclosure year. - 88.
+The base capex allowances that were set for each disclosure year in the Transpower IPP determination in November 2019 for this capex incentive in accordance with the Transpower Capital Expenditure Input Methodology Determination 2012 (Principal Determination) [2012] NZCC 2, as amended and consolidated as at 29 January 2020 are for fungible pools of capital expenditure.33 - 89.
+Any forecast capital expenditure for TPM development for inclusion in the 'standard incentive rate base capex allowance' must be calculated on a comparable basis to the amount of \$222.9 million specified by clause 31.2.5 and Schedule C4 (columns 2 and 7) of the Transpower IPP determination, which excludes operating lease payments capitalised in accordance with the Transpower IMs (ie, as for the IRIS opex allowance, the base capex allowance must be calculated on an expenditure basis rather than a commissioned basis).34 - 90.
+Transpower's actual expenditure for TPM development for the 2020-21 disclosure year of \$5.0 million does not include any amounts that are treated for financial reporting purposes and the Transpower IMs as capital expenditure.
+None of the expenditure for this disclosure year is capex, and therefore no adjustment is required to the base capex allowance for Stage One of our reconsideration of the Transpower IPP determination for the costs of TPM development.